HorizenOfficial/HorizenAcademy/_i18n/en/_posts/horizen/expert/2028-12-31-horizen-expert.md

         <img src="/assets/img/horizen-logo-blueprint.svg" alt="Horizen blueprint"/>
     </div>
     <div class="col-md-9">
         This section introduces you to the individual efforts that make up the Horizen Blockchain Platform.
-We discuss how our organization works, how we fund our project currently, and how we will fund our project in the future via [DAO]({{ site.baseurl }}{% post_url /horizen/expert/2028-01-01-dao-decentralized-autonomous-organization %}) sustainable funding model.
+We discuss how our organization works, how we fund our project currently, and how we will fund our project in the future via <a href="{{ site.baseurl }}{% post_url /horizen/expert/2028-01-01-dao-decentralized-autonomous-organization %}">DAO</a> sustainable funding model.
     </div>
 </div>